open-contracting-extensions/ocds_charges_extension/README.md

 This can be used to provide a breakdown of **government support** to a project, on a period-by-period basis.

-The Charges extension introduces a `charges` property to `Contract.implementation`.
+The charges extension introduces a `charges` array to the `contracts.implementation` object.

 ## Example